-Identity theft has become a common crime, impacting an estimated 15 million people each year.
+Identity theft has become a common crime, impacting millions people each year.
 As bad as the problem is, about a hundred years ago, an identity theft took place on a far grander scale.

 Everyone’s identity was stolen.

 Amazingly, this huge heist didn’t make headlines, and it didn’t prompt any calls for greater security.
 In fact, no one even seemed to notice.
-And although every generation since has continued to be impacted by the Great Identity Robbery, very few people today are aware of the problem.
+And although every generation since has continued to be impacted by the most brazen identity theft in history, very few people today are even aware of the problem.

 What in the world am I talking about?
-I’m talking about the change in personal identity that happened during the Industrial Revolution.
-That’s when people stopped being referred to as citizens and became consumers.
+I’m talking about the time in our history when people stopped being referred to as citizens and started being referred to as consumers.

-The consumer identity has been messing with our finances and our sense of self-worth ever since.
+Ever since, the consumer identity has been seriously messing with our self-worth, our finances, and so much more.
 Here’s a brief look at how the deal came down.

 The move from country to city marked far more than a change of address; it marked a change in people’s way of life.
 They went from farm work to factory work, from making things to buying things.
 As Susan Strasser writes in Satisfaction Guaranteed, “Formerly customers, purchasing the objects of daily life from familiar craftspeople and storekeepers, Americans became consumers.”